DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 to create stories for bilingual education for small children had developed rather than diminished.
 She said she also hopes to produce books on the wildlife at Tjoritja.
 She still had her computer and was planning on getting an internet connection in the near future.
-Rhonda's family were now making their own plans for enterprise at Kwale Kwale, and her mother had recently purchased nine baby peacocks.
+Rhonda’s family were now making their own plans for enterprise at Kwale Kwale, and her mother had recently purchased nine baby peacocks.

 [^1]: With the exception of the Central Land Council (CLC).

-[^2]: The research involved interviews with approximately 100 people in
+[^2]: The research involved interviews with approximately one hundred people in
     Ali Curung in late 2013, with representation from half of all households.